mauromotion/thoughts-in-motion/_posts/2023-01-08-favourite-albums-blogroll.md

 ### Makaya McCraven - In These Times

 <iframe style="border: 0; width: 400px; height: 472px;" src="https://bandcamp.com/EmbeddedPlayer/album=1246560818/size=large/bgcol=ffffff/linkcol=0687f5/artwork=small/transparent=true/" seamless><a href="https://intlanthem.bandcamp.com/album/in-these-times">In These Times by Makaya McCraven</a></iframe>

+## February 7th 2022

+### A Place To Bury Strangers

+I saw [A Place To Bury Strangers](https://www.aplacetoburystrangers.com/) live in 2017, they were opening for The Black Angels in Brixton.
+I remember I was completely blown away, such an energetic performance.
+Their [new album](https://aplacetoburystrangers.bandcamp.com/album/see-through-you) has come out a few days ago and it's probably one of their best, at least to my taste.
+But today on YT, while watching their latest music videos, I found another great KEXP live session from 2018.

+Mesmerized once again.

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/NVp-DAXnlTc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+## January 27th 2022

+### Combo Chimbita

+Today I was listening to the latest [Bandcamp Weekly](http://bandcamp.com/?show=520&play=1) episode and there was an interview with this band of Colombian New Yorkers called "Combo Chimbita".
+Their latest album [is out tomorrow](https://combochimbita.bandcamp.com/album/ire) and it was today's album of the day on Bandcamp.
+Their music was interesting, not usually my genre so I was a bit cautious to be honest.
+Then I've searched for "Combo Chimbita live" on YouTube and I found this KEXP live session that absolutely blown me away!

+Her voice and presence are stunning, from another space and time really.
+Synths, electric guitar that ranges from surf rock sounds to open distortion, South American rhythms.
+A powerful mix of modern and old that shines in the live performance.

+Brilliant.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/ISaYrZHfoS0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>